 Conclusion

-There is little doubt that Blast Theory one of the most influential art and performance groups operating in Britain before and after the turn of the millennium.
-The group’s innovative, groundbreaking practice fuses disciplinary contexts, questions conventional understandings of theatre and pushes both technological and artistic boundaries naturally lends itself to analysis, turning Blast Theory into the darlings of the academic establishment.
-As might be expected, the extended list of bibliographic references to the company’s work originates from different disciplinary areas primarily, drama and theatre studies, humancomputer interaction (HCI) and game studies.
+There is little doubt that Blast Theory was one of the most influential art and performance groups operating in Britain before and after the turn of the millennium.
+The group’s innovative, ground-breaking practice, which fuses disciplinary contexts, questions conventional understandings of theatre and pushes both technological and artistic boundaries, naturally lends itself to analysis, turning Blast Theory into the darlings of the academic establishment.
+As might be expected, the extended list of bibliographic references to the company’s work originates from different disciplinary areas, primarily, drama and theatre studies, human–computer interaction (HCI) and game studies.
 The company’s long-term collaboration with MRL at the University of Nottingham further ensures the critical reception of its work, as its artistic projects constitute research in their own right.
 Blast Theory’s work has been discussed in relation to its use of locative media (see Gordon and Souza e Silva, 2011), urban, mobile and pervasive gaming (see Crogan, 2011), the design of interactive experiences (see Adams and O’Grady, 2011), and the performance of mixed reality (see Benford and Giannachi, 2011) among other issues, as well as in numerous overviews studying new media art and digital performance.
-The nature of the company’s work – complex but accessible – also means that Blast Theory is studied in many rama and heatre epartments in the UK as a successful example of a company engaged in interactive and participative theatre practice, and invested in the use of digital technology in contemporary performance.
+The nature of the company’s work – complex but accessible – also means that Blast Theory is studied in many drama and theatre departments in the UK as a successful example of a company engaged in interactive and participative theatre practice, and invested in the use of digital technology in contemporary performance.

 Though highly respected in the academic world, Blast Theory is not always well received by theatre critics, who tend to approach the company’s unconventional performances with some scepticism, and to be critical of the technology’s shortcomings.
-Howard Loxton found Rider Spoke insufferably slow, and criticized Blast Theory for having made no attempt to construct a narrative or to give the experience a dramatic structure (2007) while Simon Tait comments in relation to Blast Theory’s I’d Hide You (2012) among other digital performance projects, I’ve seen the future of theatre … and it doesn’t work (2014).
-This is in contrast to the reception accorded by games journalists such as Keith Stuart, who describes the company’s works as astonishing (2011) and Liat Clark who, unlike Tait, enjoyed I’d Hide You: Blast Theory and Sheffield Doc/Fest are making interactivity what i should be: really, really fun (2014).
+Howard Loxton found Rider Spoke ‘insufferably slow’, and criticized Blast Theory for having made ‘no attempt to construct a narrative or to give the experience a dramatic structure’ (2007), while Simon Tait comments in relation to Blast Theory’s I’d Hide You (2012) among other digital performance projects, ‘I’ve seen the future of theatre … and it doesn’t work’ (2014).
+This is in contrast to the reception accorded by games journalists such as Keith Stuart, who describes the company’s works as ‘astonishing’ (2011) and Liat Clark who, unlike Tait, enjoyed I’d Hide You: ‘Blast Theory and Sheffield Doc/Fest are making interactivity what it should be: really, really fun’ (2014).